unode/deep-learning-intro/_episodes/02-keras.md

 #### Pair Plot
 One nice visualization for datasets with relatively few attributes is the Pair Plot.
 This can be created using `sns.pairplot(...)`.
 It shows a scatterplot of each attribute plotted against each of the other attributes.
-By using the `hue='class'` setting for the pairplot the graphs on the diagonal are layered kernel density estimate plots.
+By using the `hue='species'` setting for the pairplot the graphs on the diagonal are layered kernel density estimate plots for the different values of the `species` column.

 > ## Create the pairplot using Seaborn
 >